golubitsky/music/README.md

 npm start
 ```

-Live reload on save is enabled: http://localhost:3000/music
+App is [live](http://localhost:3000/music) and reload on save is enabled.

 ## Test